Make-School-Courses/WEB-1.0-Web-Foundations/Lessons/02-HTML-Attributes.md

 Breakout groups of 3, answer these questions:

 - Say hi to your partners!
-- What’s the difference between HTML and CSS?
-What’s an analogy of each?
 - What’s an HTML tag?
 Share an example.
+- What is the purpose of HTML?
+- What is semanitc HTML?
 - If your partner doesn’t know support their learning until they understand!

 <!-- > -->